jpedro1992/scheduler-plugins/kep/260-network-aware-scheduling/README.md

 ## Load-watcher

 The NetworkTopology controller uses a [load-watcher](https://github.com/paypal/load-watcher) component as a library for the latency measurements.
-Also, the `CheckRiskNodebandwidth` plugin uses a load-watcher component similar to the Trimaran plugin.
-Thus, load-watcher can be used as a service or as a library.

 # Proposal - Design & Implementation details

 ## Overview of the System Design

-As an initial design, we plan to implement three plugins:
+As an initial design, we plan to implement two plugins:
 - A **QueueSort** function named`TopologicalSort`:
     -  Pods are sorted based on their established dependencies.
 - A **Score** function called `NetworkMinCost`:
     - Nodes are scored based on network weights ensuring network latency is minimized for pods belonging to the same application.
-- A **Filter** function called `CheckRiskNodebandwidth`:
-    - Nodes are filtered out based on their current network bandwidth.

 A [Custom Resource Definition (CRD)](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) has been designed to establish an Application Group (AppGroup CRD).